-As an additional strike against the company, Vericomm is partnered with Northern Leasing for its equipment leases.
-Northern Leasing is a known provider of long-term, expensive, non-cancelable equipment leases that cost merchants thousands of dollars for equipment that should cost only a couple hundred dollars.
+As a major strike against the company, Vericomm is partnered with Northern Leasing for its equipment leases.
+Northern Leasing is a known provider of long-term, expensive, non-cancellable equipment leases that cost merchants thousands of dollars for equipment that should cost only a couple hundred dollars.
 In fact, the sales rep kit linked above mentions that sales reps may sign merchants up for leases of $169.95/month for equipment that shouldn’t cost more than $300.
-This is an expense of over $8,000 over the life of the non-cancelable contract.
+This is an expense of over $8,000 over the life of the non-cancellable contract.
 The company’s iPayment contract alone would be enough to push the company’s score in this category into the “D” range, but the attendant equipment leases push it into “F” territory.

 Vericomm Complaints & Service | C-